 Signing a publishing contract lets a game developer focus on completing new projects and improving existing games.
-A good publisher, like Ayopa Games, will use their established relationships to help promote the game via strategic placements within targeted markets.
+A good publisher will use their established relationships to help promote the game via strategic placements within targeted markets.

 A brief review of standard publishing terms:

 Obligations: self evident.
 Forget past conversations because this lays out exactly what each side must do.
 Familiarize yourself.

 Term: a lot goes into a successful publishing effort.
 The publisher will want a chance to earn a profit.
 However, you may be able to negotiate an early out if sales are extremely poor.

 Net revenue: your piece of the pie is determined by this formula.
 Taxes, fees and returns are definitely subtracted before your share is calculated.
 Marketing costs?
 Maybe.